fabiommendes/craftinginterpreters/book/functions.md

 </aside>

-Our Java interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in [Part III][].
+Our Python interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in [Part III][].
 We want our two interpreters to be compatible with each other, even in weird corner cases like this, so we'll add the same limit to pylox.